All platforms

 Draw who collects, in the open

-For a njangi, the order is decided by a live draw the whole group watches - so no one can claim it was fixed.
-Anyone late to pay is charged the fine automatically, and everyone sees it.
+For a njangi, the collection order is decided by a live draw the whole group watches, so no one can claim it was fixed - and a vetting committee approves new members against criteria the group sets.

 4